Hurricane Dorian threatens disaster in the Bahamas as tropical storm watches issued for coastal Florida

 Key developments

-• Around 5 p.m.
-ET Saturday, Dorian was about 170 miles east of Great Abaco, Bahama.
+• Around 8 p.m.
+ET Saturday, Dorian was 155 miles east of Great Abaco, Bahamas, and 335 miles east of West Palm Beach, Florida.

-• The northwestern Bahamas -- including the Abacos Islands and Grand Bahama -- will start feeling tropical-storm-force winds (39 mph and higher) Saturday night or Sunday morning.
+• The northwestern Bahamas -- including the Abaco Islands and Grand Bahama -- will start feeling tropical-storm-force winds (39 mph and higher) Saturday night or Sunday morning.
+A hurricane warning is also in effect for the northwestern Bahamas, except for Andros Island.

-• Life-threatening storm surges of 10 to 15 feet could crash Sunday into the Abacos Islands and Grand Bahama, the National Hurricane Center said.
+• Life-threatening storm surges of 10 to 15 feet could crash Sunday into the Abaco Islands and Grand Bahama, the National Hurricane Center said.

 • The northwestern Bahamas also could get 10 to 25 inches of rain, the hurricane center said.